mnejaime/spotify-data/README.md

-# Spotify Top Tracks Pipeline
+# Spotify Top Tracks Data Pipeline

 A containerized data pipeline that automatically fetches your Spotify listening history and visualizes it through a Streamlit dashboard.
 The pipeline uses Airflow for orchestration, PostgreSQL for data storage, and Docker for containerization.